NabKh/OER-Free-Energy-GPAW/README.md

 2. Khossossi, N., Banerjee, A., & Dey, P. (2023).
 Synergistic effect of Fe/Co-doping and electric field in Niobium Diboride for boosting hydrogen production.
 Surfaces and Interfaces, 39, 102972.

 3. Singh, Deobrat, Nabil Khossossi, Abdelmajid Ainane, and Rajeev Ahuja.
 "Modulation of 2D GaS/BTe vdW heterostructure as an efficient HER catalyst under external electric field influence."
 Catalysis Today 370 (2021): 14-25.

-## Acknowledgments

-This script was created to assist in understanding and utilizing DFT calculations for plotting free energy diagrams in electrochemical reactions.
-Special thanks to the developers of GPAW and ASE for their contributions to computational chemistry tools.